orkestra/OrkestraPdfBundle/README.md

 ## Generators

 The basis of this bundle revolves around services called "Generators".
 Generators know how to take some input, such as entities and other data, and return a PDF ready to be used.
+Generators encapsulate library-specific logic, returning a subtype of `Orkestra\Bundle\PdfBundle\Pdf\PdfInterface` which can then be used to send the generated PDF to the browser, save it to the filesystem, etc.

 All Generators should implement `PdfGeneratorInterface`.
-Additionally, an base class called `AbstractPdfGenerator` is included.
+Additionally, a base class called `AbstractPdfGenerator` is included.
 This document details how to extend `AbstractPdfGenerator`

 ### Creating an Invoice Generator

+The two main methods to implemented is the `doGenerate` and `setDefaultParameters` methods.

+#### doGenerate

+This method actually performs the PDF generator.
+The method takes two parameters, `$parameters` and `$options`.

+* `$parameters`: An array of data to be sent to the templating engine.
+* `$options`: An array of options to pass to the underlying PDF library.

+#### setDefaultParameters

+This method configures an `OptionsResolver` and allows specification of required and available parameters that the Generator supports.

+NOTE: There's also a `setDefaultOptions` method available.

+#### Example InvoiceGenerator implementation

 ```php
 <?php